Exhibitions

 Couse-Sharp Historic Site, Dean Porter Gallery, 138 Kit Carson Road, Taos

-Vecinos y Amigos: Bert Geer Phillips and his Neighbors
+Vecinos y Amigos: Bert Geer Phillips and His Neighbors

-Paintings of Hispanic subjects are statistically rare within the work of the TSA.
-Access was not based on any network in town similar to that at Taos Pueblo, but these people were probably known to Phillips for reasons other than modeling.
-Recognition of who they were allows a new understanding of his working method and greater insight into how paintings were conceived to fit the existing market and appeal to the stereotypes held by potential buyers.
-Knowing these people gives significance to those who have long been anonymous, broadening our view of the larger social dynamic of Taos.
+Paintings of Hispano subjects are rare for the TSA.
+Research into the models’ families and recognition of who they were allows a new understanding of Phillips’s working method and greater insight into how paintings were conceived to fit the existing market—and appeal to the stereotypes held by potential buyers.

 Couse-Sharp Historic Site thanks our partners who made this exhibition possible